effectai/effect-network/README.md

 Note:
 - This can probably be replaced with a `cleos get table`.

-#### `token::lock (from: name, to: name, from: uint64_t, time: uint64_t)`
+#### `token::lock (from: name, to: name, quantity: asset, time: uint64_t)`
-Send `amount` of tokens to a user that are locked until `time`.
+Send `quantity` of tokens to a user that are locked until `time`.
 The locked amount is stored in a seperate table.
 Any additional calls that have the same time should be added to the same record.

 Note:
 - If you have allowance, can you also use them to lock tokens in the name of someone else?

 #### `token::unlock (to: name, time: uint64_t)`
-Unlock all tokens locked for `to` at `time`.
+Unlock all tokens locked for `to` at given `time`.

 ### Considerations
 Instead of giving others an allowance, could it be worth it to create a payment request.
 With the following options to be groomed: